Axios-AI-Innovations/CueCircle/README.md

 - **Energy correlation tracking**: When you perform best
 - **Behavioral trigger analysis**: What helps you succeed
 - **Medical report data**: Share progress with healthcare providers
-- **ADHD-specific insights**: Tailored to executive function challenges
+- **Personalized insights**: Tailored to your unique patterns and challenges

 ### ♿ **Accessibility & Inclusivity**
 - **Dyslexia-friendly fonts**: Easy-to-read typography